USL-VI-ReID/MCL/README.md

 Re-identification under Unpaired Settings
 </h1>

-The project is under construction and will be continuously updated.
+The project will be continuously updated.

 ## Abstract